 Buy Janji's amazing gear: https://janji.com/ (code "SWAP")

-For weekly bonus podcasts and articles: patreon.com/swap
+For weekly bonus podcasts, articles, and videos (plus hat purchases): patreon.com/swap

 Click "Claim Reward" for $80 at The Feed here: thefeed.com/swap